Spu7Nix/spwn_docs/scriptassistedbuilding/1object_values.md

 > **Note:** To find out what a specific key from `obj_props` does, you can use [this lookup table](../object_keys.md)

-A `trigger` are very similar to an `obj`, but it has a slightly different usecase.
+A `trigger` is very similar to an `obj`, but it has a slightly different usecase.
 You will learn more about this in a later chapter.

 # Changing Object Properties